hylo Run Two

 You definitely want to get the tongue right and evened out before you run or you might get a bit of grief.

 That said, because of the rigidness, the fabric keeps your foot nice and snug once it is in there.
-The fabric feels very strong and it seems (speculating here) if the shoe ever came apart it will likely be at the seams as opposed to getting ripped.
+The fabric feels very strong and it seems (speculating here) that if the shoe ever came apart it will likely be at the seams as opposed to getting ripped.

 The benefit also is that it washes really well.
 I had got them extremely dusty on a hike and threw them in the washing machine and the fabric was like new.
 The sole came up ok too but the soles of most shoes seem to hold stains a lot longer.